coil-kt/coil/docs/image_pipeline.md

 # Extending the Image Pipeline

-Android supports many [image types](https://developer.android.com/guide/topics/media/media-formats) out of the box, however what if you need to add support for an unsupported format?
+Android supports many [image formats](https://developer.android.com/guide/topics/media/media-formats) out of the box, however there are also plenty of formats it does not (e.g. GIF, SVG, TIFF, etc.)

-Fortunately, `ImageLoader`s support pluggable components to add new data types, new fetching behavior, new image encodings, or otherwise overwrite the base image loading behavior.
+Fortunately, [ImageLoaders](image_loaders.md) support pluggable components to add new data types, new fetching behavior, new image encodings, or otherwise overwrite the base image loading behavior.
 Coil's image pipeline consists of three main parts: [Mappers](../api/coil-base/coil.map/-mapper), [Fetchers](../api/coil-base/coil.fetch/-fetcher), and [Decoders](../api/coil-base/coil.decode/-decoder).

-Any custom components must be added to the `ImageLoader` when constructing it by its [ComponentRegistry](../api/coil-base/coil/-component-registry):
+Custom components must be added to the `ImageLoader` when constructing it through its [ComponentRegistry](../api/coil-base/coil/-component-registry):

 ```kotlin
 val imageLoader = ImageLoader(context) {